nirunif/to-do/README.md

 # to-do
-a simple to do list app
+a very simple to do list app 🌱